Healthy Flaming Katy (Kalanchoe blossfeldiana) in bright indirect, also known as Flaming Katy

 Cactus, Perlite

-Use Cactus, Perlite so water moves through the root zone quickly and does not sit around the roots.
+A practical check: use Cactus, Perlite so water moves through the root zone quickly instead of lingering.

 🧩 Difficulty